DaanWielens/pushbullet-python/README.md

 This repo contains all Python-based Pushbullet scripts.

 ###### Dependencies for all scripts
 Make sure that a file `pb_token.txt` is in the same folder as the python script.
-This textfile needs to contain your pushbullet token (no encoding or whatever, just plain text).
+This textfile needs to contain your pushbullet token (the file just contains the token, no line breaks or any other text).

 ###Pushbullet.py
 A GUI version of the Pushbullet application.